microprediction/timemachines/CONTRIBUTE.md

    3. Create any kind of Python crawler.
 Run it.
 Improve it.
 Repeat.
 See the [knowledge center](https://www.microprediction.com/knowledge-center) tutorials.
    4. Create any kind of crawler, not in Python.
 There's less support for that, but see the [public api](https://www.microprediction.com/public-api) and Google search (for "microprediction client Julia", for example, or "micropredciction client typescript).

-Helping with the timemachines package
+Helping with the timemachines package, somehow:

    5. See [good first issues](https://github.com/microprediction/timemachines/issue)

-Adding time-series functionality (skaters) to timemachines:
+Help with the timemachines package by adding new approaches:

    6. See [CONTRIBUTE_BATCH_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_BATCH_STYLE_MODELS.md) to add new functionality using non-incremental methods.
    7. See [CONTRIBUTE_ONLINE_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_ONLINE_STYLE_MODELS.md) to add new functionality using incremental methods.